ezr1verL/AI-Infrastructure-Capital-Allocation/README.md

 #### Module 2: Constraint Mapping

-**Question:** Where are the constraints?
+**Question:** Where are the most significant power constraints?

-This module maps the constraint across regions, grid operators, and key AI infrastructure markets.
+**Objective:** Identify the regions, grid operators, and electricity markets where power availability is most likely to limit AI infrastructure deployment.

 #### Module 3: Constraint Ownership

 **Question:** Who owns or controls the constraint?

-This module examines whether the constraint sits with utilities, generation owners, transmission operators, interconnection queues, regulators, or large power buyers.
+**Objective:** Examine whether the constraint is primarily associated with utilities, generation owners, transmission operators, interconnection queues, regulators, or large power buyers.

 ---